Frequently Asked Questions

 How should we report a teacher that teaches two different sections during the same period?
 For example, a special education teacher may teach both English 10 and English 11 during the same period.

 Please report both classes even though they take place during same period.
+You will then connect the two courses in the I Record in order to show that these two courses are taught by the same teacher at the same time.
+The I Record connections are required for CTE courses, but recommended for other courses as well.
 The same teacher will be linked to these courses and the students in the class should be assigned to the class that they are taking.
 This will not affect the FTE of the teacher in the B Record since she is teaching both courses during the same period.

 Should we report Central Office personnel on the Master Schedule Collection?

 No, Central Office personnel do not need to be reported in the Master Schedule Collection.
 However, Central Office personnel do need to be reported in the IPAL survey using the SSWS application.